What are cookies?

-Strictly necessary cookies that are needed for the proper functioning and operation of our website.
+Strictly necessary cookies are needed for our website’s proper functioning and operation.
 These include, for example, cookies that allow you to log in to the customer areas of our website and that are necessary for the administration of the system and for the prevention of fraudulent activities.

-Analytical/performance cookies that allow us to recognize and count visitors and find out how visitors navigate on our website.
-These types of cookies help us to improve the browsing experience of users on our website so that they can more easily find the information they are looking for.
+Analytical/performance cookies allow us to recognise and count visitors and learn how visitors navigate our website.
+These cookies help us improve users’ browsing experience on our website so they can more easily find the information they seek.

-Functionality cookies that are used to recognize users who return to our website.
-These cookies help us to personalize the content of our website for you and to remember your preferences (for example, cookies that remember the content you previously visited on this website or your e-mail address and password provided during a previous visit to this website).
-Therefore, the use of functional cookies allows us to provide you with content tailored to your interests, no need to re-register or re-enter certain information in the registration forms when you return to this website.
+Functionality cookies are used to recognise users who return to our website.
+These cookies help us personalise our website’s content for you and remember your preferences (for example, cookies that remember the content you visited on this website or your e-mail address and password provided during a previous visit to this website).
+Therefore, functional cookies allow us to deliver content tailored to your interests.
+When you return to this website, there is no need to re-register or re-enter certain information in the registration forms.

 Targeting and advertising cookies that record your visit to our website, the pages you have viewed, the articles you have viewed and the links you have followed.
-These cookies are used to make web advertising more relevant to your interests, which we have identified based on the pages/links you visit and the articles you read.
-For this purpose, we may also share this information with third parties that we use for various services (eg. analysis or advertising).
+These cookies make web advertising more relevant to your interests, which we have identified based on the pages/links you visit and the articles you read.
+For this purpose, we may also share this information with third parties we use for various services (e.g. analysis or advertising).

-Web beacons that are typically used in combination with cookies to track e-mails sent to you and tag pages for web analytics purposes.
-Web beacons (also known as “web bugs”) are small strings of code that provide a method of delivering a graphic image to a web page or e-mail in order to transfer data back to the sender.
-Information collected through web beacons can even include the IP Address, as well as information about how a user responds to an email campaign (for example, the time an e-mail is open, where is the user redirected from that e-mail, etc.).
-We use Web Beacons information for a variety of purposes, including, but not limited to, website traffic reporting, unique visitor numbers, advertising and e-mail auditing and reporting, and personalization.
+Tiny coding fragments called web beacons (or “web bugs”) insert a visual image into an e-mail or online page to communicate the sender’s data.
+Web beacons are typically used with cookies to track e-mails sent to you and tag pages for web analytics purposes.
+Information collected through web beacons can include the IP Address and how a user responds to an e-mail campaign (for example, when an e-mail is open, where the user is redirected from that e-mail, etc.).
+We use Web Beacons information for various purposes, including, but not limited to, website traffic reporting, unique visitor numbers, advertising and e-mail auditing and reporting, and personalisation.